shallowseek/Looxa/README.md

-# Looxa (Colory) – Real-Time Color Detection & AR Integration
+# Looxa – Real-Time Color Detection & AR Integration

 Looxa is a mobile app built with React Native for real-time color detection using the device camera.
 It processes live frames to detect average colors and stabilizes color output for smooth user experience.
 The app plans to integrate machine learning-powered augmented reality (AR) features for interactive color manipulation.